Dating after divorce: 5 things to think about before starting over

 This is the time when you’re most vulnerable to looking for comfort in the arms of someone else but it is the most important time to be on your own and rediscover your sense of self.

-Build yourself up, do things that make you feel good about yourself – lose weight – go to the gym – become your own best friend.
-The most important thing is to allow the feelings to come up and be healed rather than try to push them down.
-Overeating, drinking heavily and neglecting your health and responsibilities are not going to help you become ready for a new relationship, although it is natural to do these things for a while.
+Before dating after divorce, build yourself up and do things that make you feel good about yourself: go to the gym, read some good books, become your own best friend.
+Emotional wounds must be dealt with and given time to heal rather than be pushed aside.
+Overeating, drinking too much and neglecting your responsibilities will not help you become ready for a new relationship, although it is natural to do these things for a while.

-You will be ready to move on when you feel once again that you have a full and vital life that you want to share with someone, when your heart is open and you feel able to trust and love fully again and most importantly when you feel like you’re really someone worth getting to know.
+You will be ready to move on when you feel once again that you have a full and vital life that you want to share with someone, when your heart is open and you feel able to trust and love fully again.
+Most importantly, you’re ready when you feel like you’re someone worth getting to know.

 If this article gave you the confidence to find your match, try eHarmony today!Join Now